-Summarise the legislative framework for the protection of personally identifiable information (PII).
+Summarise the legislative framework for the protection of personal information (PI).
 Does your jurisdiction have a dedicated data protection law?
-Is the data protection law in your jurisdiction based on any international instruments on privacy or data protection?
+Is the data protection law in your jurisdiction based on any international instruments or laws of other jurisdictions on privacy or data protection?

-The Turkish Constitution specifically protects PII personal data since 2010
+The Turkish Constitution has specifically protected PI since 2010.

-Protection of PII has also been regulated by specific legislation, namely the Personal Data Protection Law (PDPL), Law No. 6698, which came into force in October 2016.
-EU Directive 95/46/EC is the starting point for the PDPL.
-Even though there are differences between the PDPL and the EU General Data Protection Regulation (GDPR), the PDPL is generally based on, and follows, the GDPR.
+The protection of PI has also been regulated by specific legislation, namely the Personal Data Protection Law (PDPL), Law No. 6698, which came into force in October 2016.
+Directive 95/46/EC is the starting point for the PDPL.
+Even though there are various differences between the PDPL and the EU General Data Protection Regulation (GDPR), the PDPL is generally based on, and follows, the GDPR.

-Turkey is a party to the Convention for the Protection of Individuals concerning Automated Processing of Personal Data of 1981 of the Council of Europe.
-The Convention was published in the Turkish Official Gazette in March 2016 and has become domestic law.
+Turkey is a party to the Convention for the Protection of Individuals with regard to Automated Processing of Personal Data of 1981 of the Council of Europe.
+The Convention was published in the Turkish Official Gazette in March 2016 and became domestic law.